Transition Path Analysis — Before the Vehicle Is Selected

 Evaluation before execution

 The workflow is designed to answer a narrow, practical question: given the client's specific constraints, what does a viable transition path actually look like?
+That is the purpose of a Transition Path Analysis for Concentrated Positions.

 01